ilyannn/video-sampler/README.md

 # Video Sampling
 Sampling logic is implemented in [Sampling.swift](./VideoSampler/Sampling.swift).
-The immutable `SamplingParameters` class describes the sampling strategy: how many sample frames are requested, and how many to take to improve sampling quality.
+The immutable `SamplingParameters` class describes the **sampling strategy**: how many sample frames are requested, and how many to take to improve sampling quality.

 Our app uses the specific subclass of `SquareParameters` in [SquareGrid.swift](./VideoSampler/SquareGrid.swift) to manage sampling parameters.
 This class converts a square edge size and an oversampling rate into the parameters above.